Q. What is a Histotechnician/Histotechnologist?

 A. To apply to the program, you must have completed or be enrolled the prerequisite courses.
 However, the selection of students for the program is based on the number of required general education and natural science courses completed at the time of program selection.

 A. Because enrollment is limited in this program, admission/selection criteria is based on the number of required general education and natural science courses completed at the time of program selection with top priority given to students that have completed all of the required general education and science courses.
 Additionally, GPA is included in the selection process.

 Q. Can I apply if I have not completed all of the general education and science courses?

 A. You can apply to the program before completing these courses.
 However, selection is based on the number of courses completed.
 You are encouraged to complete all of the non-program courses to increase your chances of acceptance into the program.

 Q. What kind of degree will I be awarded when I graduate?

-A. You will earn an Associate of Science degree in Histotechnology in approximately two years.
+A. You will earn an Associate in Science degree in Histotechnology in approximately two years.
 This will qualify you to participate in the credentialing process offered by the State of Florida Board of Clinical Laboratory Personnel.